laur89/awesome-stars/README.md

 ## C

+- [fanglingsu/vimb](https://github.com/fanglingsu/vimb) - Vimb - the vim like browser is a webkit based web browser that behaves like the vimperator plugin for the firefox and usage paradigms from the great editor vim.
+The goal of vimb is to build a complete
 - [allinurl/goaccess](https://github.com/allinurl/goaccess) - GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in *nix systems or through your browser.
 - [wttdotm/nubmoan](https://github.com/wttdotm/nubmoan) -
 - [izawartka/gta2-trainer-cpp](https://github.com/izawartka/gta2-trainer-cpp) - Probably the most powerful GTA2 trainer ever made ;)